 For example, loss of cushioning can lead to greater foot collapse or pronation, adding to stress in the feet, ankles and shins.

-In addition, loss of tread on the soles can increase risk of falling, especially if you're running on wet pavements, dirt tracks or icy roads.
+In addition, loss of tread on the soles can increase your risk of falling, especially if you're running on wet pavements, dirt tracks or icy roads.

 As a way to extend the life of a single pair of running shoes, one tip is to use them only for running, rather than making them all-purpose workout or casual shoes, Mack said.
 For instance, some runners keep an alternative pair of old kicks in the car so they don't wear their running shoes on errands or for other everyday tasks.

 Another strategy: some runners will alternate use of two pairs or more, Machowsky said.
-This doesn't just push off the purchase of a new pair, the strategy may also contribute to injury prevention, he added.
+This doesn't just push off the purchase of a new pair; the strategy may also contribute to injury prevention, he added.
 To clarify, alternating between two pairs of running shoes—whether they are the same type of shoe or one is designed for speed work and the other is for long distance—can help extend the life of both shoes.
 This way, you don't have to buy new ones as frequently.

 "Some of the value in alternating shoes may not necessarily be related to prolonging the life of the shoes but in varying the forces or loads on the body", he said.
 "Since running is a very repetitive sport, overuse injury is common.
-Something as simple as the subtle change in forces when wearing different running shoes can spare different muscle groups and possibly lead to reduced risk of injury."
+Something as simple as the subtle change in forces when wearing different running shoes can spare different muscle groups and possibly lead to a reduced risk of injury".

 Also, when it's time to change one pair, you'll have the other pair already broken in.
 This can make the switchover easier than starting anew with just one pair of running shoes.
-Plus, added Mack, you don't have to toss the old ones: they may not be supportive for logging miles in a run any more, but they're usually still valuable for everyday tasks like doing gardening, going shopping or taking a leisurely walk.
+Plus, added Mack, you don't have to toss the old ones: they may not be supportive for logging miles in a run any more, but they're usually still valuable for everyday tasks like gardening, going shopping or taking a leisurely walk.